Construction Certificate (CC)

 A Construction Certificate application is to include:

-- detailed building plans and specifications (in the case of a building Construction Certificate);
+- Detailed building plans, engineering details and specifications (in the case of a building Construction Certificate);

-- specification of works and other relevant documents; and
+- A Specification of the works and any other relevant documents; and

 What is the fee to lodge a Construction Certificate?